Looking for new clients? Meet them on Reedsy

 Find projects, set your own rates, and get free resources for growing your business.

-Aside from editing text, an editor working at a publisher may have different responsibilities depending on the structure and size of the imprint.
-They may have tasks such as budgeting, coordinating publication catalogs, and even typesetting, for instance.
+Aside from editing text, an editor working at a publisher and their smaller subsidiaries may have different responsibilities depending on the structure and size of the imprint.
+They may have tasks such as budgeting, coordinating publication catalogs, and even interior design.

-They also need to be team players, as they are responsible for communicating with literary agents and authors, coordinating with other departments like marketing, design, and publicity, commissioning new titles, and performing routine administrative tasks such as writing cover blurbs, updating book metadata, and more.
+They also need to be highly organized team players, as they are responsible for communicating with authors and their representatives, as well as colleagues; coordinating with other departments like marketing, design, and publicity; commissioning new titles; and performing routine administrative tasks such as writing cover blurbs and updating book metadata.

-💡Job titles: editorial assistant, assistant editor, editor, senior editor, commissioning editor, editorial director (note: these particular roles are listed from bottom to the top of the career advancement ladder).
+💡Job titles: editorial assistant, assistant editor, editor, senior editor, commissioning editor, editorial director (Note: these particular roles are listed in order of the career advancement ladder, from entry level to more senior roles.)

 News and magazine editing